r-pad/aa_planner/README.md

 # Assured Autonomy - Robot Planner

 This module integrates trained planners from [aa\_simulation](https://github.com/r-pad/aa_simulation) into the software architecture of the [FFAST](https://github.com/jsford/FFAST) RC vehicle.
-Specifically, this module allows the planner trained from simulation to be run on the FFAST vehicle with ROS.
+Specifically, this module allows the planner trained from simulation to be run on the FFAST vehicle using ROS Kinetic.
+ROS is the only dependency.

+## Code Structure

+The ```nodes``` directory contains the file ```nodes/planner``` which acts as a ROS wrapper for the planner.
+In other words, it subscribes to localization messages and publishes action commands from the trained policy.
+This is the only file that calls ROS functions.

+The ```src``` directory contains the file ```src/aa_planner/policy.py``` which reads from the trained policies.
+Files in this directory are not dependent on ROS.

 ## Instructions